8 Telemedicine Startups to Watch – Half Use AI

 Doctor on Demand is a mobile app that provides quick access to doctors, psychologists and other healthcare providers for a flat fee of $75 per “visit” (think Skype here), which is more expensive than its competitors but also covered by some insurance providers.
 What could separate this telemedicine provider from the others is their new service that offers fully integrated laboratory diagnostics.
 Sure, your doctor may not be able to touch you, but they will definitely be looking into your eyes the whole time which should have the same sort of psychological effect.

-Founded in 2009, Florida startup MDLIVE has taken in total funding of $73.6 million so far to provide virtual health services direct to more than 22 million people.
+Founded in 2009, Florida startup MDLIVE has taken in total funding of $73.6 million so far to provide virtual health services directly to more than 22 million people.
 Just download the app on your smartphone and register.
 15 minutes later and $49 lighter, you’ll be having a virtual visit with board certified doctors and pediatricians who can help you with stuff like these:

 MDLIVE has recently offered a new virtual health and wellness package, coined MDLIVE Prime to businesses that do not offer a health insurance plan for their employees.
 For between $2-$15 a month, an employee can have access to any services that a traditional health insurance plan would entail.
 MDLIVE is also the first telehealth provider to bring virtual psychiatric services to consumers in all 50 states.
 It’s interesting to see how all these providers of telemedicine are also including mental health as a key part of their offering.